 Abyss: Brainiac started removing Chloe's memories, knowing that in his desperation, Clark would rebuild the Fortress to save her, which allows Brainiac to take over the Fortress, fully morph Davis into Doomsday and possess Chloe, which is another gambit as Brainiac knows Clark will never hurt Chloe even with Brainiac inside her.

 The whole episode of Roulette is one courtesy of Chloe Sullivan.
-Bonus Points for doing it right under Clark's nose.
+He did it right under Clark's nose.
 Like all things involving Oliver, it is of rather dubious morality.
 She claims she did what she had to do, and for the most part she anticipated Oliver's actions, but with Clark involved but not knowing the plan, it could go horribly wrong very easily.

 Amanda Waller pulls off one in Extreme Justice.
 It looks like she's having the members of the long-retired Justice Society of America killed as a continuation of the government frame that originally put them out of business.
 Reality is she's provoking the surviving JSA members to come out of retirement to get back in the game, and meet and inspire the new generation of superheroes, because of something coming that will cause the planet to need all of its heroes.